Ben695/Image-Optimization-Script-with-Pillow/README.md

 ## Overview

 Welcome to the Image Optimization Script with Pillow!
 This Python script is designed to streamline the process of resizing and compressing images using the powerful Pillow library.
-Whether you're a digital nomad or a web developer, this tool simplifies the optimization of your image assets, ensuring a balance between quality and performance.
+This tool simplifies the optimization of your image assets, ensuring a balance between quality and performance.

 ## Features